Sander Nederveen

 Proceeding Papers

-to appear Nederveen, Sander.
+2024 — Nederveen, Sander.
 Maximal and non-minimal change of state in Salish event structure.
-To appear in Proceedings of Semantics of Under-represented Languages of the Americas. [pre-publication pdf]
+In Mariana Calderón-Corona, Polina Kasyanova, and Eva Neu (eds).
+Proceedings of Semantics of Under-Represented Languages in the Americas 12: 83-98.
+Amherst, MA: GLSA Publications. [pre-publication pdf]

 2022 Nederveen, Sander.
 Double Perfects in Swiss German.
 In A. Hernandez and Chris Plyley (Eds.).
 Proceedings of the Annual Conference of the Canadian Linguistic Association. [pdf]